AGENTELVIS/Local-Events/loccal-events/README.md

 Project created using Vite + React
 Styling - Tailwind CSS

+To run the Project first you need to either clone the repo using terminal 'git clone https://github.com/AGENTELVIS/Local-Events.git' then cd Local-Events cd loccal-events to get to the root

+Second Install the dependencies using npm install
+Once the dependecies are installed you can run using npm run dev go to http://localhost:5173/ to view the running project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.